newaetech/cwlint-demo-aes-arm/README.md

 1. Perform "git pull" to get latest code from public repository.
 2. For each variant:
-   a.
-Autogenerate makefile to build binary (based on settings below).
+   * Autogenerate makefile to build binary (based on settings below).
-   b.
-Build binary for target device.
+   * Build binary for target device.
-   c.
-Program target device.
+   * Program target device.
-   d.
-Record power traces while performing AES operation.
+   * Record power traces while performing AES operation.

 A total of 24 variants are possible, with the following combinations: